 All this requires leadership commitment and investment.
 Anyone who dismisses the implications of this new data, in favor of focusing solely on the opportunity is optimistic at best or misguided at worst.

 Three pillars of monetization

 Building a business case for both the technological and organizational investment in smartphone telematics hinges on three pillars.
-And it’s their combination that delivers a compelling commercial narrative, rather than anyone in isolation.

-2. New communication channel
+Better communication channel

-The omnipresence of a smartphone and the permission is given by a driver adopting telematics-augmented policy gives insurers the opportunity to engage in real-time, low-cost and contextual digital communications with a customer that’s actively using, and deriving value from, their app.
+The omnipresence of a smartphone and the permission given by a driver adopting telematics-augmented policy gives insurers the opportunity to engage in real-time, low-cost and contextual digital communications with the customer that’s actively using, and deriving value from, their app.
 Reliance on mass-communication channels can be replaced with highly personalized, highly relevant messages to a receptive audience, driving significant efficiency in marketing spend.